 If you have a lot of tasks at hand and you feel like procrastinating, remind yourself of the next days’ tasks at night before sleeping.
 By doing this, you prime your brain to act on them, and the brain begins working on ‘how to complete them’ during your sleep.
 Read about Incubation and diffused thinking for a better understanding of this process.

 Before doing a big task, do it in your head first.
 Later when you actually start doing it, your brain will have figured out many mistake-prone areas and make it seem easier because you’ve had a head start.
 Pun intended.
+A special category of procrastinators called “active procrastinators” do something similar.
+They wait until the last minute where the pressure builds up but their brain keeps doing something useful in the background until the last minute.

 Trick 5: Reducing the impact of motion sickness